Effective experience rating for large insurance portfolios via surrogate modeling: Simulation study

-We evaluate the precision of the surrogate function by comparing the premiums estimated by the model with the credibility premiums, using the coefficient of determination $R^2$.
+We then proceed to evaluate the precision of the surrogate function by comparing the premiums estimated by the model with the Bayesian premiums, using the coefficient of determination $R^2$.
 The results are presented in Tables \ref{tablediscrete} and \ref{tablecontinous}.

-Our results demonstrate that the $R^2$ values are close to 99\% in almost all scenarios, indicating that the fitted premiums closely resemble the credibility premiums, regardless of the selected model distributions and premium principles.
+Our results demonstrate that the $R^2$ values are close to 99\% in almost all scenarios, indicating that the fitted premiums closely resemble the Bayesian premiums, regardless of the selected model distributions and premium principles.
 We observed in further simulations that the performance of the fitted formula fluctuates more when the portfolio exhibits different levels of heterogeneity with respect to the policyholder attributes and claim history.
 However, the surrogate model was still able to produce similar results as the ones above even in such scenarios.
 Some of the distributions in the study are not part of the exponential dispersion family, yet however, the surrogate model showed a desirable performance at reproducing such premiums.
-Therefore we conclude that the credibility index can effectively summarize almost all of the relevant information regarding a policyholder's claim history, enabling the creation of an appropriate surrogate model.
+Therefore we conclude that the likelihood-based statistic can effectively summarize almost all of the relevant information regarding a policyholder's claim history, enabling the creation of an appropriate surrogate model.